-Prerequisite(s): Successful completion of all other courses in the program, as well as ENG 671
+Prerequisite(s): Successful completion of all other courses in the program

-Thesis II: Writing and Defense: 18 ECTS credits
+Final Project: 18 ECTS credits

 In this course students demonstrate advanced research knowledge and understanding of second language research methods through an original research project on a significant topic in the field.
 This project will involve developing data collecting instruments and data coding methods, analyzing data in coherent qualitative and /or quantitative models, and discussing and highlighting novel findings relevant to the field of second language research.
 Each student will work with a personal thesis advisor, with the final approval of the thesis being given by the Thesis Committee.
 The thesis must be presented at a public oral defense.
-The requirements of the thesis include the following components: the problem and its setting, the literature review, data collection methods, summary of results, conclusions and recommendations for further research.
+The requirements of the thesis include the following components: the problem and its setting, the literature review, data collection methods, summary of results, conclusions, and recommendations for further research.

-Prerequisite(s): Successful completion of all other courses in the program, as well as ENG 680
+Prerequisite(s): Successful completion of all other courses in the program